-At the 2016 SMA AGM, the following board members were elected to the SMA Board for a term of three years each: Sarah Trim-West, Matthew Richard Smith and Adam Burns; Sarah Yelland and Helen Clarkson were also confirmed on the board for a further period of three years.
+At the 2017 SMA AGM, the following board members were elected to the SMA Board for a term of three years each: Ruth Sidery, Emma Hansford.
+Sarah Yelland and George Hims were also confirmed on the board for a further period of three years.
 The SMA welcomes them and looks forward to working with them over the coming years.

-Matthew trained in Stage Management at Birmingham School of Acting.
+Matthew trained in Stage Management at Birmingham School of Acting (now conservatoire).
 After graduating in 2011, he worked as Technical Stage Staff on board Brilliance of Seas for Royal Caribbean.
-Since then, he has gone on to work in commercial theatre on shows touring the UK including: Georges Marvellous Medicine, In the Night Garden Live, Blood Brothers, Top Hat and most recently The Rocky Horror Show as well as doing pantomimes for Qdos.
+Since then, he has gone on to work in commercial theatre on shows touring the UK including: Georges Marvellous Medicine, In the Night Garden Live, Blood Brothers, Top Hat, The Rocky Horror Show and Grease as well as doing various pantomimes for Qdos.

 Matthew is delighted to be a board member for the SMA and looks forward to meeting members around the country whilst I continuing to tour.

 Areas of work: Repertory, Commercial Theatre and Site Specific Shows